vduseev/wutch/docs/index.rst

    -h, --help            show this help message and exit -c COMMAND, --command COMMAND
                      Shell command executed in response to file changes.
 Defaults to: sphinx-build.
+   -C CONFIG, --config CONFIG
+                     Path to the wutch config file.
+Defaults to: wutch.cfg.
+   -d [DIRS ...], --dirs [DIRS ...]
+                     Directories to watch (separated by ' ').
+Defaults to: ['.'].
    -p [PATTERNS ...], --patterns [PATTERNS ...]
                      Matches paths with these patterns (separated by ' ').
 Defaults to: ['*'].
    -P [IGNORE_PATTERNS ...], --ignore-patterns [IGNORE_PATTERNS ...]
-                         Ignores file changes in these patterns (separated by ' ').
-Defaults to: [].
+                     Ignores changes in files that match these patterns (separated by ' ').
+Defaults to: ['_build/', 'build/'].
-   -d [DIRS ...], --dirs [DIRS ...]
-                         Directories to watch (separated by ' ').
-Defaults to: ['.'].
-   -D [IGNORE_DIRS ...], --ignore-dirs [IGNORE_DIRS ...]
-                         Ignore file changes in these directories (separated by ' ').
-Defaults to: ['_build', 'build'].
    -w WAIT, --wait WAIT  Wait N seconds after the command is finished before refreshing the web page.
 Defaults to: 1.
    -b BUILD, --build BUILD
                      Build directory containing files to render in the browser.
 Defaults to: _build/html.
    -I [INJECT_PATTERNS ...], --inject-patterns [INJECT_PATTERNS ...]
                      Patterns of files to inject with JS code that refreshes them on rebuild (separated by ' ').
 Defaults to: ['*.htm*'].
    -i INDEX, --index INDEX
                      File that will be opened in the browser with the start of the watcher.
 Defaults to: index.html.
    --host HOST           Host to bind internal HTTP server to.
 Defaults to: localhost.
    --port PORT           TCP port to bind internal HTTP server to.
 Defaults to: 5010.
    -B, --no-browser      Do not open browser at wutch launch.
 Defaults to: False.